Jim Morrison: 1965–1971: The Doors

 By the release of their second album, Strange Days, the Doors had become one of the most popular rock bands in the U.S. Their blend of blues and dark psychedelic rock included a number of original songs and distinctive cover versions, such as their rendition of "Alabama Song" from Bertolt Brecht and Kurt Weill's opera Rise and Fall of the City of Mahagonny.
 The band also performed a number of extended concept works, including the songs "The End", "When the Music's Over", and "Celebration of the Lizard".

 On the evening of December 9, 1967, during a concert in New Haven, Connecticut, Morrison was arrested on stage in an incident that further added to his mystique and emphasized his rebellious image.
 Before the show, a police officer found Morrison and a woman in the showers backstage.
 Not recognizing the singer, the policeman ordered him to leave, to which Morrison mockingly replied, "Eat me."
 He was subsequently maced by the officer, and the show was delayed.
 Once onstage, he told the concertgoers an obscenity-filled version of the incident.
 New Haven police arrested him for indecency and public obscenity, but the charges were later dropped.
-Morrison was the first rock performer arrested onstage.
+Morrison was the first rock performer to be arrested onstage.